akeneo/pim-helpcenter/content/md/permissions-settings/what-is-a-role.md

 ---

 # Definition
-A role is a set of permissions for actions available within the PIM (example: ceate a product, delete a product, view the attributes grid...).
+A role is a set of permissions for actions available within the PIM (example: create a product, delete a product, view the attributes grid...).

 A role can be assigned to one or several users.
 You can imagine having a role named `Administrator` that will grant more access than another role named `Manager` that will itself grant more access than a third role named `Intern`, for example.

 ![image](../img/System_users_Profil_edit_grpandroles.png)

-On user can have one or several roles.
+One user can have one or several roles.
 In the case a user has several user roles, the permissions given by each of its roles are cumulated.

 # Example